billc0sta/Aerospec/spec/Language Specification.md

 # Aerospec

 **Aerospec** is a full-fledged dynamic imperative programming language with functional traits.
-The language goal is for its code to be concise and short, without losing its readability.
 It's designed specifically to solve algorithm problems, so it contains a lot of built-in golfing and declarative utilities.
-It supports functional, imperative, and prototype-based OOP styles, although the OOP might be a little quirky (but not useless).
+It supports functional, imperative, and prototype-based OOP styles, though the OOP might be a little quirky (but not useless).
-The language contains no keywords and has a small standard library for various tasks.
+The language contains no keywords and has a small standard library for essential tasks.

 ---